 - Women with cancer of the cervix or uterus (womb).
 Women with breast cancer should not use the IUD that has progestin, but they can safely use the IUDs with copper.

 - Women with gonorrhea, chlamydia, or pelvic infection (PID).
-For more on gonorrhea and chlamydia, see Genital Problems and Infections (in development).
+For more on gonorrhea and chlamydia, see Sexually Transmitted Infections.

 - For more on PID, see "Pelvic Infection" in Belly Pain, Diarrhea, and Worms.